aelata/asy-toybox/docs/visz.md

 <br>

 * Beautiful visualization (follows [the Wegret's book](https://link.springer.com/book/10.1007/978-3-0348-0180-5))
-* Unable to distinguish zeros and poles with isolines of absolute values
+* Difficulty in distinguishing zeros and poles with isolines of absolute values

 <!-- .slide -->